-A strawberry shortcake cups recipe that is a delicious treat and a welcome addition to an afternoon tea.
-Or a late-night snack when you open the fridge and see them demanding to be eaten.
+These keto strawberry shortcake cups recipe that is a delicious treat and a welcome addition to an afternoon tea.
+Sweet cookie base cups are filled with a creamy cheesecake mixture and topped with strawberries

 Made with coconut flour, the shortcake cookie base is initially delicate to handle, but once cool and kept in the fridge firm up.
-The filling is a delicious creamy vanilla cheesecake mix and topped with ripe strawberries.
-They are addictive though and the mini size adds to their cuteness.
+They are so good though and the mini size adds to their cuteness.
 As well as feeling a tinge of guilt as you pop a whole one in your mouth!
 These strawberry shortcake cups are too delicious to resist!

 This strawberry shortcake cup recipe is one that came close to a baking fail thanks to my dogs as well as my bad judgement for maths.
 I haven’t used the accountant part of my brain for a while so that’s my excuse.
 I used my ginger cup recipe for the shortcake cookie cup but had not judged the timing using a mini muffin tin.
 I had set the timer on for 20 minutes thinking that I would keep an eye on the cookie cups as they baked.
 Then the dogs went into full play mode and we were having fun with toys, ropes and general chaos.
 The alarm rang and I knew in my heart it was too late.
 Those of you who follow me on Facebook would have seen the burnt cups that I was faced with.

 Rather than throw them in the bin I resolved to make the best of it.
 So, I let them cool and gently trimmed off the burnt edges.
 Phew!
 Much to my relief, that worked and I filled the cups with a vanilla cream cheesecake filling and topped with fresh strawberries pieces.
 Much to my relief the recipe worked and trimming the edges made the cups nice and even that appealed to the OCD element in me.

 How To Make Strawberry Shortcake Cups